aromanino/apiextender/README.md

 module.exports = plugins;
 ```

-now shutdown and restart your application (or invoke apiextender.install) to apply plugin function extension and make a test with curl.
-You can see that original endpoint
+Restart your application (or invoke `apiextender.install`) to apply the plugin function.
+If you curl the endpoint, you can notice that the original endpoint is not executed after the plugin function,
-is not executed after extension function if no username field is sent because "before extension function" stops execution with an error message to
+because no username field is sent.
+This is due to the fact that `before extension` function stops the execution
+with an error message to the apiextender callback:
-thr apiextender callback:

 ```shell
  $ curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://hostname/beforeOriginal
  X-Powered-By: Express